 As we move through the semester, there will be six Discussion Posts for students to engage in.
 To get full points for this assignment students must first post their own response to the discussion prompt listed in Canvas, then check back in to post a response to at least two of your classmates' posts.
 Failure to complete all three steps of this process will result in a "0" score for that week's assignment.
+When engaging in classroom discussions, students are expected to maintain strict confidentiality and abide by the Classroom Agreements, as laid out in the "Information & Resources" page of this course's Canvas "Home" page.
+Failure to do so will result in the instructor reaching out to the student to discuss professionalism and reviewing the requirements of this course.
+Repeated failure to do so will result in the student being referred to the college for disciplinary action.
+It will also result in the student being assigned alternative assignments in lieu of the assigned classroom discussions.

 STEP IN THE PROCESS DATE DUE POINTS AVAILABLE

-Discussion Post One Week One 25 points
+Discussion Post One Week One 20 points

-Discussion Post Two Week Two 25 points
+Discussion Post Two Week Two 20 points

-Discussion Post Three Week Four 25 points
+Discussion Post Three Week Four 20 points

-Discussion Post Four Week Six 25 points
+Discussion Post Four Week Six 20 points

-Discussion Post Five Week Thirteen 25 points
+Discussion Post Five Week Seven 20 points

-Discussion Post Six Week Fourteen 25 points
+Discussion Post Six Week Thirteen 20 points

+Discussion Post Seven Week Fifteen 20 points

-TOTAL OF 150 POINTS
+TOTAL OF 140 POINTS